Lee Kang-in: 2023 Asian Cup

 Lee was exempted from mandatory military service after winning the 2022 Asian Games in October 2023.
 In a senior friendly against Tunisia just after the Asian Games, he led South Korea to a 4–0 victory by scoring two goals including a free-kick goal, which were his first and second goals for senior national team respectively.

 Lee was called up the South Korean squad for the 2023 AFC Asian Cup.
 He led South Korea to the knockout stage by scoring two goals in a 3–1 victory over Bahrain and having a free-kick goal and an assist from a corner in a 3–3 draw with Malaysia.
 He created the highest number of key passes and successful crosses until the quarter-finals.
 After South Korea was eliminated in the semi-finals by Jordan, however, it was reported that he had been in conflict with veteran players in the national team including captain Son Heung-min before the defeat.

+2026 FIFA World Cup

+He received a call-up from Myung-Bo Hong to join the South Korea 2026 World Cup squad.
+He assisted his teammate Hwang In-beom's goal against Czechia.

 Media

 In 2007, the six-year-old Lee was featured in the third season of the KBS N Sports reality football show Fly Shoot Dori.
 After his exceptional performance, he passed through Yoo Sang-chul's youth academy and in 2009 joined the Incheon United U-12 youth team.
 He later attended Seokjeong Elementary School in Incheon and played for Flyings FC.
 In January 2011, he went to Spain under the recommendation of his youth team coach and took part in trials for the youth teams of Spanish clubs Villarreal and Valencia.

+On August 14, 2026, Lee signed an exclusive contract with The Black Label to manage his activities outside of football.

 Personal life

-Lee was born on 19 February 2001 in Incheon, the youngest of three children.
-His father Lee Woon-seong was a taekwondo instructor in Incheon and a big football fan (especially of Diego Maradona).
+Lee was born on 19 February 2001 in Incheon, South Korea, as the youngest of three children.
+His father, Lee Woon-seong, was a taekwondo instructor in Incheon and a big football fan (especially of Diego Maradona).